For maximum credit: write legibly in full sentences, label

 c.
 Using our answer from part b, and assuming the CPI in 2005 is 187, calculate the actual rate of inflation.
 Would a person who bought the regular T-note in 2000 and held it until maturity be helped or harmed by the actual rate of inflation?
 Explain in a short essay.
 (5 points)

 d. assuming that Regular T-notes are fully taxable, would a person in the 28% tax bracket prefer the muni-bond (tax-free) or the Regular T-note?
 Explain your answer.
-(Assume that there is no difference in risk) A calculation is required for this problem.
-(5 points)
+(Assume that there is no difference in risk) (5 points)

 e.
 Explain in a short essay of three or more sentences why the Regular T-note, the Indexed T-note and the Muni-bond are all selling at a discount.
 (5 points)